-Character page for characters appearing mainly in Jude Watson's Jedi Apprentice, Jedi Quest, and The Last Of The Jedi, as well the Legacy of the Jedi & Secrets of the Jedi standalone novels; the trilogy's Spiritual Successor, Rebel Force; Prequel comic miniseries, Jedi—The Dark Side; and the Interquel short story, Ghosts of the Sith.
+Character page for characters appearing mainly in Jude Watson's Jedi Apprentice, Jedi Quest, and The Last Of The Jedi, as well the Legacy of the Jedi & Secrets of the Jedi standalone novels; the trilogy's Creator-Driven Successor, Rebel Force; Prequel comic miniseries, Jedi The Dark Side; and the Interquel short story, Ghosts of the Sith.
 This page contains spoilers identifying several Hidden Villains.
 YOU HAVE BEEN WARNED.

 The Jedi Order